rkennington/ignite-docker/README.md

 `./run.sh` - this only needs to be run once.

 At this point your are running two independent processes.
-ToDo: configure it to integrate and run IGFS based on https://apacheignite.readme.io/docs/installing-on-cloudera-cdh
+ToDo: configure it to integrate and run IGFS based on [installing it on cloudera CDH](https://apacheignite.readme.io/docs/installing-on-cloudera-cdh).

 for additional shells:
 `docker ps`

-`docker exec -it <container/image ID> bash -l`
+`docker exec -it <container/image ID> bash -l` or `docker exec -it <Image ID> /bin/bash`

-or

-`docker exec -it <image ID>`

 ## License
 Yardstick Docker is available under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) Open Source license.